Neural Dynamics (Wellcome Trust)Find a programme

 Neural dynamics is the study of the nervous system's remarkable capacity to change and, at a systems level, the dynamic interplay between integration and segregation of brain regions that enables all aspects of behaviour, including learning, memory, homeostasis and sensorimotor control.

 The Wellcome Trust PhD programme is different to a traditional PhD route, in that it provides you with a year of taught units and two extensive research projects before you embark on your primary research focus.
 This innovative structure presents an opportunity to explore several areas of neural dynamics research, giving you a broad understanding of the foundations underpinning your core interests.
-This means you can make a fully informed decision about the major research focus of the remaining three years of your PhD.
+This means that you will be able to make a fully informed decision about the major research focus of the remaining three years of your PhD.

 Bristol is a fantastic place to live, with a lively neuroscience student community that creates and is involved in several groups and activities.